 What is a Post-Vaccination COVID-19 Case?

-Post-vaccination cases are defined as individuals who are fully vaccinated and have a positive SARS-CoV-2 molecular (e.g. PCR) test 14 days or more after their booster dose.
+Cases among boosted individuals are defined as those who have received a COVID-19 booster doses and have a positive SARS-CoV-2 molecular (e.g. PCR) test 14 days or more after their booster dose.

-How are Post-Vaccination COVID-19 Cases Identified?
+How are COVID-19 Cases Among Vaccinated and Boosted Individuals Identified?

-Why are we Tracking Post-Vaccination Cases?
+Why are we Tracking Cases Among Vaccinated and Boosted Individuals?

 Tracking cases of COVID-19 that occur after vaccination and/or boosters is important for monitoring the impact of immunization on the occurrence of COVID-19 infections, hospitalizations, and deaths.
 While COVID-19 vaccines are safe and effective, some cases are still expected in persons who have been vaccinated or boosted, as no vaccine is 100% effective.
 If the number or severity of cases among vaccinated or boosted person exceeds expected levels, this could be a signal of reduced protection against a variant or waning protection over time.
 Whole genome sequencing of these cases, especially severe ones, can help characterize the effectiveness of current vaccines against variants.

 What is the Current Data on Cases by Vaccination Status in California?

 Rates of cases and deaths among vaccinated or boosted individuals compared with rates among people who are unvaccinated are updated weekly, and can be found on the COVID-19 Cases by Vaccination Cases Dashboard.